keithy/ign-tool/groan/README.md

 ## History

+__groan__

+/ɡrəʊn/

+_noun_

+1. the noise that emits from a smalltalker forced to code in bash.

 This incarnation of groan was conceived in about 2009, in 2017 I used 'sub' extensively and then fed that experience back into groan (in 2018), rather than port existing groan based projects.
 I also want to use groan as a base for incorporating "fish" based scripts if I should ever develop any.

-## How to fork and roll your own command

-Fork keithy/groan, to yourrepo/groan then create your working branch with the name of your new command then you can pull-request your enhancements, and others can see what you are using it for.

 ## Groan vs sub